TajaKuzman/Transformers-GINCO-Experiments/README.md

 ![](images/1b_primaries.png)

-As we can see, the distribution of the primary labels has changed more with the
+As we can see, the distribution of the primary labels has changed more with the inclusion of the primary label in the stratification algorithm.
+I therefore propose that further experiments be done with the first dataset created.